Mavishnu-KJ/LLD-Practice/README.md

 ## Note

-- The implementation logics are implemented at high level for better understanding only
+- The implementation logics are at high level for better understanding only
 - The main goal is understanding the architecture design
 ---